Breadcrumbs

 Within this context of Te Huataki Waiora Nursing Programmes are accredited by the New Zealand Nursing Council.
 They provide a responsive and contemporary approach to professional qualifications that lead to registration as a nurse, postgraduate and advanced specialty qualifications and doctoral research.
 These programmes reflect the priorities of the Waikato and Midland Region incorporating bicultural principles, mental health, lifespan and the care continuum.

-The School of Engineering offers the full range of professional engineering programmes from the traditional disciplines of Civil, Mechanical, Chemical and Biological, Electrical and Electronic, and Materials and Process Engineering, to the developing areas of Software, Mechatronics1, and Environmental2 Engineering.
+Te Kura Mata-Ao School of Engineering offers the full range of professional engineering programmes from the traditional disciplines of Civil, Mechanical, Chemical and Biological, Electrical and Electronic1, and Materials and Process Engineering, to the developing areas of Software, Mechatronics1, and Environmental Engineering.
 Undergraduate programmes are available in the Bachelor of Engineering with Honours (BE(Hons)), the Diploma in Engineering Management, and Certificate in Engineering Professional Practice.
-Five of the programmes are fully accredited by Engineering New Zealand and the Washington Accord.
+Six of the programmes are fully accredited by Engineering New Zealand and the Washington Accord.

 Graduate degrees, which may be awarded with Honours, include Master of Engineering and Master of Engineering Practice.

-The School of Engineering also provides strong research-led education, hosting five world-class research groups in Advanced Materials and Manufacturing (WaiCAMM); Robotics, Automation & Sensing (WaiRAS); Resilient Infrastructure & Sustainable Construction (WaiRISC); Energy System Integration (ESI); and Water & Resilience, with combined external funding over over $40 million.
+Te Kura Mata-Aho also provides strong research-led education, hosting six world-class research groups in Advanced Materials and Manufacturing (WaiCAMM); Robotics, Automation & Sensing (WaiRAS); Resilient Infrastructure & Sustainable Construction (WaiRISC); Energy System Integration (ESI); Cold-formed Steel Structures Group and Water & Resilience, with combined external funding of over $40 million.

 Notes: